Gman-Superfly/AKIRA/architecture_theoretical/PHASE_AND_TIME.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

 *"Spectral phase tells you where in the cycle.
 Temporal relationships tell you how the cycle moves through time.
 These are orthogonal questions with orthogonal answers."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*